History Of Dance

 Origins of Dance

-No singular country can definitively be credited with inventing dance, but historians have traced some ancient dances from 9000 years ago back to modern day India.
-Cave paintings depicted people dancing with others playing instruments!
+No singular country can definitively be credited with inventing dance, but historians have traced some ancient dances from 9,000 years ago back to modern-day India.
+Cave paintings exist in India depicting people dancing with others who are playing instruments, indicating that dance has been around for thousands of years and likely in cultures across the globe.
 Some traditional dances of today can still be traced back to Ancient India, Greece, Rome, and China, where civilizations and art flourished.
 Dance was a way to celebrate during festivals, a source of entertainment, and a religious ceremony for many of these civilizations.

-Specific and newer dances have more particular beginnings, like the salsa, which was invented in Cuba during the late 19th century.
-The tango, meanwhile, was created in Argentina with African and European influences.
+Specific ancient and newer dances have more particular beginnings, like the salsa, which was invented in Cuba during the late 19th century.
+The tango, meanwhile, was created in Argentina and has African and European influences.

-Dance has been popular since civilizations have existed.
-But, dance became a profession in the mid-1400's when dancers begane performing for wealthy Europeans.
-By the mid-1600's, the first ballet company and theatre were established by King Louis XIV in Paris, with one founded in Russia soon after.
+Dance has been popular since civilizations have existed, but dance became a profession in the mid-1400s when dancers began performing for wealthy Europeans during the Late Middle Ages.
+By the mid-1600s, the first ballet company and ballet theater were established by King Louis XIV in Paris, with one founded in Russia soon after.
 Ballet soon became a major source of entertainment around the world and became less reliant on wealthy donors to support it.
-Ballet dancers were exclusively male at first, but in time female ballerinas took over that popularity and have sustained it still to this day.
+Ballet dancers were exclusively male at first, but in time, female ballerinas took over the sport, and have sustained it to this day.

-Dance has been popular since its invention, due to its many uses during festivals and ceremonies.
-However, during the European Renaissance (1300-1600 AD) is when new styles of dance became popular and more widespread.
+Dance has been popular since its invention due to its many uses during festivals and ceremonies.
+However, during the European Renaissance (c.
+1300-1600 AD), many new styles of dance became popular and more widespread.
 Choreographed dances to both slow and fast music were popularized by the wealthy class.
-Later, as the world became more spread out, new styles of dances were influenced by African and South American cultures.
+Later, as the world became more globalized, new styles of dances were influenced by African and South American cultures.

 - United States